In general, all documentation must include the following information:

 (5) Recommended accommodations (and in what ways would the requested accommodation(s) mitigate the impact of the condition?)

-Accommodations can only be made with appropriate documentation and following a meeting with the Assistant Dean of Students.
-Students are encouraged to meet with the Assistant Dean within the first two weeks of each semester to ensure timely accommodations.
+Accommodations can only be made with appropriate documentation and following a meeting with the Director of Disability Services.
+Students are encouraged to meet with the Director of Disability Services within the first two weeks of each semester to ensure timely accommodations.
 Any accommodations or services provided will be in effect only after final documentation review of the disability is completed.
 Grades which have already been posted on exams, papers, projects or in overall classes cannot be changed.

-If you have a question regarding the required documentation or need information about a disability which is not listed, please contact the Assistant Dean of Students at (651) 696-6874.
+If you have a question regarding the required documentation or need information about a disability which is not listed, please contact the Director of Disability Services at 651-696-6874.

 - Attention Deficit Disorder and/or Attention Deficit/Hyperactivity Disorder